Arisotura/spi_flash/README.md

 It is made for the 85k version of the ULX3S board, but could surely be backported to the smaller ULX3S versions.

-As of now, it only supports read commands.
-I will eventually add write commands.

 I wasn't able to get the USB-CDC stuff working, but I might look into it again.

 There is also a special 'log' command (0xF2) which simply forwards incoming data over the serial link.
 It's because I'm using this as part of a larger project (running custom code on the WiiU gamepad).